 What Happens During a Treatment with Vascular Lasers?

 Some vessels disappear immediately.
-Other destroyed vessels may become less visible or lighter in appearance.
+Other vessels may become less visible or lighter in appearance.
 Generally a series of treatments are recommended, and your dermatologist may also then prescribe a longer term maintenance programme also.

 Are Vascular Laser Treatments Safe?